artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 If a record is created without data in the :term:`field` from which the slug is normally derived (e.g. an :term:`archival description` created without a title), AtoM will assign it a randomly generated alpha-numeric slug.
-Once assigned, slugs cannot be changed through the :term:`user interface` - either the record must be deleted and a new record created, or you must manipulate the database directly.
+Once assigned, slugs for archival descriptions can be changed through the :term:`user interface`.
+Slugs for other entity types cannot be changed through the user interface - either the record must be deleted and a new record created, or you must manipulate the database directly.

 Finally, :term:`static pages <static page>`, or permanent links, include a slug :term:`field` option, but only slugs for new static pages can be edited